Halloween Haunted Houses in Tennessee

 Dead Land Haunted Woods - 7040 Murfreesboro Road, Lebanon, TN 37090

 There are three terrifying trail attractions at Dead Land.
 They are The Portal, The Maze of Screams, and The Curse.
 Weekends they are open from 7 pm until midnight.
-Attraction is open every Friday and Saturday from September 27th through November 2nd plus Halloween night.
-A $30 ticket gets you into all three trails.
+Attraction is open every Friday and Saturday starting September 26th.
+There are single attraction tickets or combo packages to get you into all three trails.

 Scream Creek Haunted Woods - 1765 Martins Chapel Church Rd., Springfield, TN 37172